 HELLO.
 My name is Kate and I like Friends reruns and sandwiches featuring complicated mayonnaise.
 Technically my name is actually Kathrine, inconveniently spelled without an “e” in the middle, which means a bunch of KathErines with gmail accounts get a lot of my “urgent” Old Navy emails.
 Enjoy the maxi dress!
 Now an entire 25 cents off.

 I live in a small town in Eastern Pennsylvania, a day’s trip away from New York, Baltimore, Philadelphia, and Washington D.C.
-My kids are Waylon (3, almost 4) and Eva (1, almost 15).
+My kids are Waylon (4, almost 5) and Eva (2, almost 15).
 My husband’s name is James but he goes by Austin.
-I guess both our parents liked things super confusing.
-Next weekend he’ll graduate from medical school and in June start a five year residency in Radiology.
+I guess both our parents liked things complicated.
+Last summer he graduated from medical school and started a six year residency in Radiology.
 This first year will presumably be the hardest, with work weeks averaging over 80 hours a week.
-I’m sure you’ll be hearing from me.
+Mostly we take things one day at a time.

-In case you are wondering about the mild home renovations referenced on Instagram, we live in a modest three bedroom house Austin’s parents bought at the beginning of medical school.
-Because we rent from them–we can make renovations as we are able.
-When we matched to Penn State Hershey this Spring, we decided not to move (thank you Jesus) and just upgrade a few things.
+In case you are wondering about the mild home renovations referenced on Instagram, we live in a very modest three bedroom home Austin’s parents bought at the beginning of medical school.
+Because we rent (pay the mortgage) from them–we can make renovations as we are able.
+When we matched to Penn State Hershey last Spring, we decided not to move (thank you Jesus) and just upgrade a few things.
 So far we’ve painted everything white and bought 100 items off Craigslist.
 We hope to own our own home someday, but for now paying a low mortgage on a house that’s not ours is actually pretty great.
 If the garbage disposal breaks, I just call my father-in-law.
 Please don’t tell him how to block phone numbers.
+Chances are we’ll stay in this house through residency, which means we’ll be here a total of 10 years.

 If you’re wondering what I actually look like (not just what I look like with 17 filters), here is an all natural photo I plugged into the age predictor site everyone’s been using this week.

-It identified me as 12-year-old.
+It identified me as 12-year-old girl.
 Bonus: I still dress like one too.

 Friday posts are links to things to read, watch, or check out with some light PR.

-You can find my most read piece here.
+You can find my most read piece, cross posted on Huffington Post, here.

-If you’ve been listening to my playlists, you’ll notice Grooveshark shut down without warning and all my music vanished forever!
+If you’ve been listening to my playlists for a few years, you’ll notice Grooveshark shut down without warning and all my music vanished forever!
 I was sad too.
 After many recommendations, I’m learning Spotify and loving it.
 It reminds me of when I read The DaVinci Code ten years late and everyone was like I KNOW.
-Slowly rebuilding playlists and setting up camp under the Music tab.
 All you need is a (free) Spotify account.
 So far, so amazing.

 Two years ago I gave in to the self-indulgence of two Q&A posts.
 It led to one of my most read pieces on Church.
 Many new readers and some Huffington Post articles later, I’m wondering if there’s anything else you want to know.
-Did you stumble here and now you’re wondering why I’m constantly talking about cheese?
+Did you stumble here and now you’re wondering why I’m constantly talking about night cheese?
 If you have questions, feel free to leave questions in the comments below or shoot me an email.
-I’ll either respond personally or put together another vainglorious Q&A post.
-(You can see the first ones here and here.
-So much has changed!)